Fody/NullGuard/readme.md

 ```

+See https://docs.microsoft.com/en-us/dotnet/csharp/nullable-attributes for more information on the available nullable reference type attributes.

 ### Attributes

 Where and how injection occurs can be controlled via attributes.
 The NullGuard.Fody nuget ships with an assembly containing these attributes.